eafigbo/okta_examples/README.md

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
 * At least one Okta Application, configured for Web mode.
 This is done from the Okta Developer Console and you can find instructions [here](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_OIDC.htm).
+* Your okta dev org URL (looks something like this: https://dev-xxx.okta.com/

 ## Running These Examples
 To run these examples, you first need to clone this repo and then enter into this directory: